Required Licenses

 Local Business Permits

-- Zoning Permit: Required to ensure that the business complies with local zoning laws; typically involves submitting an application to the local zoning board.
+- Zoning Permit: Required to ensure that the business operations are in compliance with local zoning laws.